AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

 ## Use the Working Library Feature

-Now that you have created your "Initial Setup" library, let's look at a feature in Launch that will let you rapidly save your changes and rebuild the library at the same time.
+When you are making a lot of changes in Launch, it is inconvenient to have to come to the Publishing tab and add changes to the library each time you want to see the result.
+Now that you have created your "Initial Setup" library, you can use a feature called "Working Library" that will let you rapidly save your changes and rebuild the library in one step.

 Let's make a small change to our "All Pages - Library Loaded" rule.
 In the top navigation, click **[!UICONTROL Rules]** and then click on the `All Pages - Library Loaded` rule to open it up.